7.62×39mm: Hunting and sport use

-Since approximately 1990, the 7.62×39mm cartridge has seen some use in hunting arms in the U.S. for hunting game up to the size of whitetail deer, as it is slightly less powerful than the .30-30 Winchester round, and has a similar ballistic profile.
+Since approximately 1990, the 7.62×39 mm cartridge has seen some use in hunting arms in the U.S. for hunting game up to the size of whitetail deer, as it is slightly less powerful than the .30-30 Winchester round, and has a similar ballistic profile.
 Large numbers of imported semiautomatic rifles, such as the SKS and AK-47 clones and variants, are available in this caliber.
-Romania produces a 7.62×39mm AK-style WASR-10 Modern sporting rifle designed for the sporting market.
+Romania produces a 7.62×39mm AK-style WASR-10 modern sporting rifle designed for the sporting market.
 The lower cost and higher availability of military surplus ammunition makes this cartridge attractive for many civilian hunters, plinkers, target and metallic silhouette shooters.

 In addition, several AR-15 manufacturers have produced the 7.62×39mm option.
 Some current and past companies include AR-Stoner, Armalite, Colt, Rock River Arms, Olympic Arms, DPMS, Del-Ton Inc, and ModelOne Sales.
 Custom builds and conversion kits are available as well.
-Wide availability and low cost ammo with a wide variety of manufacturers make it a much lower cost of operation compared to other 5.56x45mm alternatives.
+Wide availability and low-cost ammo with a wide variety of manufacturers make it a much lower cost of operation compared to other 5.56×45 mm alternatives.
 Conversions include a new bolt, firing pin, extractor, barrel, and magazine.
-On December 1, 2014, CMMG introduced the Mk47 Mutant (later rebranded to Resolute line) rifle in 7.62×39mm, using a cut-down AR10 bolt.
+On December 1, 2014, CMMG introduced the Mk47 Mutant (later rebranded to Resolute line) rifle in 7.62×39 mm, using a cut-down AR10 bolt.

-Ruger produces the Ruger Mini Thirty as a 7.62×39mm version of its popular Ruger Mini-14 rifle.
+Ruger produces the Ruger Mini Thirty as a 7.62×39 mm version of its popular Ruger Mini-14 rifle.
 In 2017, Ruger began production of a model of the American Rifle in 7.62×39.
 They have also offered variants of the bolt-action M77 in this caliber.

-Remington Arms advertised the compact Model 799 Mini Mauser bolt-action rifle chambered in 7.62×39mm in 2006.
+Remington Arms advertised the compact Model 799 Mini Mauser bolt-action rifle chambered in 7.62×39 mm in 2006.
 The Mauser action is a copy of the Gewehr 98 model rifle's action.
 CZ-USA sells the CZ 527 carbine, a "micro length Mauser style" bolt-action rifle chambered in 7.62×39mm and .223 Remington.

-Savage Arms has introduced (around 2010–2011) their own bolt-action 10 FCM scout rifle in 7.62×39mm.
-Both the SIG Sauer SIG516 Russian and the SIG 556R are chambered in 7.62×39mm.
-In 2016, Howa introduced a bolt-action rifle chambered in 7.62×39mm that uses their long-standing Howa M1500 barreled action.
+Savage Arms has introduced (around 2010–2011) their own bolt-action 10 FCM scout rifle in 7.62×39 mm.
+Both the SIG Sauer SIG516 Russian and the SIG 556R are chambered in 7.62×39 mm.
+In 2016, Howa introduced a bolt-action rifle chambered in 7.62×39 mm that uses their long-standing Howa M1500 barreled action.
 The model is called the Howa Mini-Action and is specifically designed for shorter intermediate cartridges.